 California is home to nearly 2 million veterans, more than any other state.
 Senator Feinstein is committed to improving the services provided by the Department of Veteran Affairs.

 To reduce wait times at VA facilities and increase accountability within the department, Senator Feinstein supported the Veterans Access, Choice and Accountability Act.
 She also supported the VA Maintaining Internal Systems and Strengthening Integrated Outside Networks Act (the VA MISSION Act), which expanded the VA caregiver program and access to health care in the community.

 As a member of the Senate Appropriations Committee, Senator Feinstein has worked to increase funding for medical research on Traumatic Brain Injury (TBI) and Post Traumatic Stress Disorder (PTSD) at California’s 10 Veterans Affairs Medical Centers.

+Senator Feinstein’s office can assist California veterans in applying for health and education benefits.
 If you are a veteran and looking for assistance with your case, please contact Senator Feinstein’s San Francisco Office at (415) 393-0707.

 The Small Business Administration Office of Veterans Business Development has resources for veteran-owned small businesses here.
 Information on the Disabled Veteran Business Enterprise (DVBE) Program is available here.